2018–19 Port Vale F.C. season: Finances & ownership issues

-Norman Smurthwaite returned formally to the role of Port Vale chairman on 1 August.
+Norman Smurthwaite formally returned to the Port Vale chairman role on 1 August.
 The club started a new kit wear deal with Australian firm BLK.
+The club sold fewer than 3,000 home and away kits throughout the campaign.
 Smurthwaite was quoted as saying he would provide £400,000 for Aspin to spend in the January transfer window, funded by the proceeds of the cup windfalls and sale of Jordan Hugill.
 Smurthwaite was hospitalised after being struck by a car whilst walking outside Vale Park on 25 January.
 Smurthwaite blamed "logistical challenges" for the deal to bring back former top-scorer Marc Richards breaking down on 31 January (transfer deadline day); the club instead signed four youngsters despite having no manager.
 As the transfer window was closing, the Port Vale Supporters' Club unanimously gave a vote of no confidence in Smurthwaite and elected to begin formal protests against his ownership.
-Smurthwaite went on to issue a statement to condemn "disgraceful abuse" he had received and to urge supporters to not to use "inappropriate language" during protests and to consider the effect of protests on the club and the players; he stated that he was only involved in "major" decisions at the club and left day-to-day decisions to CEO Colin Garlick.
+Smurthwaite went on to issue a statement to condemn "disgraceful abuse" he had received and to urge supporters not to use "inappropriate language" during protests and to consider the effect of protests on the club and the players; he stated that he was only involved in "major" decisions at the club and left day-to-day decisions to CEO Colin Garlick.
 Responding to accusations that the club had been operating "on the cheap", chief executive Colin Garlick stated that the club had the tenth-largest playing budget in League Two.
 On 1 March, Synectics Solutions owners Carol and Kevin Shanahan revealed that Smurthwaite had rejected their improved offer of £3.5 million for the club.
 When the couple told Smurthwaite they were planning to go public about their offer he texted them to say "sorry not interested. now please get back to your day job and continue the sterling work in the community."

 On 23 March, Smurthwaite claimed that fans protests against him had cost the club a £500,000 stadium sponsorship deal, that he had never received a "formal offer" for the club and that he would put the club into administration if no new owner was in place by 5 May.
 Carol and Kevin Shanahan immediately put in a new offer for the club, leaving CEO Colin Garlick "very optimistic" of a deal being completed.
 Smurthwaite then stated that an Asian consortium wanted to enter exclusive talks to buy the club for £2.8m.
 Carol and Kevin Shanahan signed an exclusivity agreement to buy the club on 2 April.
 They completed their takeover of both the club and the ground on 7 May, ending Smurthwaite's seven years in charge.